iodwyer/kdb-insights-sample-app/README.md

 * Valid kdb license including feature flags
 * Access to KX Docker repo ([nexus.dl.kx.com](https://nexus.dl.kx.com) / [registry.dl.kx.com](registry.dl.kx.com))
 * [PyKX](https://code.kx.com/pykx) installed

+## Features
+This application demonstrates how you can use kdb Insights Microservices to do the following:

+- Create a data ingestion pipeline using python code subscribing to Kafka topics.
+- Write and query data in q.
+- Write and query data in Python.
+- Generate data visualizations in Jupyter Notebooks.

 ## Get started
 Choose you preferred orchestration: